RLTF: Reinforcement Learning from Unit Test Feedback: Experiments

 \subsection{Quantitative Evaluation on MBPP}

 To further demonstrate the effectiveness of RLTF, we evaluate the zero-shot performance of the CodeT5 model trained with RLTF on the APPS benchmark when tested on the MBPP (Mostly Basic Python Problems) benchmark, as shown in Table~\ref{table_mbpp}.
-For this evaluation, the methods based on the CodeT5 model, including CodeRL, PPOCoder, and RLTF, were assessed in a zero-shot setting, while the GPT-based methods were fine-tuned on the MBPP benchmark.
+For this evaluation, the methods based on the CodeT5 model, including CodeRL, PPOCoder, and RLTF, were assessed in a zero-shot setting.
+For the GPT-based models, they were pretrained on 2.93 billion web documents using standard language modeling objective, and fine-tuned on the training set of the MBPP dataset.
+The results presented in the table were obtained from Figure 3 of the original paper \citep{mbpp}.
 The results revealed that RLTF outperformed different sizes of GPT models on the MBPP benchmark and attained a new state-of-the-art performance among the CodeT5-based methods.